Some days are a struggle.

 You do not have to be a prisoner to your schedule because God looks at your heart.

 When you are quiet before God, you hear God’s voice more clearly.
-You become more away of Him.
+You become more aware of Him.
 You become more efficient.
 You become more yourself.

 In the midst of this noise, God is calling you to be still.
 He is whispering to you, inviting you to come into the quietness.